Surgical Center FAQ

 Why can't I eat or drink anything for 8 hours prior to surgery?

 For patients receiving anesthesia, it is very important that you follow the instructions provided to you by our nurse regarding eating and drinking.
 If you have food or liquid in your stomach at the time you receive anesthesia, there is an increased risk of vomiting with potential for aspirating stomach contents back into your lungs.
 Failure to follow your instructions for eating and drinking may result in the cancellation and rescheduling of your procedure.

 What and when will I be able to eat?

-After your procedure specific instructions will be given to you.
-During your recovery period, you will be offered some light snacks and something to drink.
-You may resume eating as soon as you feel up to it.
-We recommend starting with light foods, such as toast or soup, and then gradually working up to larger and spicier meals.
+After your procedure, specific instructions for eating and drinking will be provided to you.
+During your recovery period, you will be offered light snacks and something to drink.
+In general, you may resume eating as you feel up to it.
+We recommend starting with light, non-greasy foods, such as toast, applesauce or soup, to prevent nausea and/or vomiting in the hours following anesthesia.

 Will I be asleep and will it hurt?

 If your procedure is scheduled without anesthesia, medications will be topically applied or used to numb your surgical area and minimize the discomfort of the procedure.
 In some situations, your provider may also prescribe oral medications to help you relax prior to the procedure.
 If you receive an oral sedating medication, you will be required to have someone drive you home and stay with you for 24 hours following your procedure.